maniospas/Blombly/docs/basics/builtins.md

     that `x` can be converted to a float and will be treated thusly from thereon.

 !!! tip
-    Usi the dash (`|`) notation for function calls of one argument, even if you don't have a semi-type interpretation in mind.
+    Use the dash (`|`) notation for function calls of one argument, even if you don't have a semi-type interpretation in mind.

 ## Control flow